-The next (and largest) step is to begin the actual management of the small estate.
+The next (and longest) step is to begin the actual management of the small estate.
 Note: This article only covers the administration of small estates.

 Topics on this page: